Best Credit Cards for Excellent Credit — You Get the Pick of the Litter

 If you have excellent credit, you’ll probably have your pick of credit cards.
-With all of the options out there, it can be difficult to figure out which card is the “best” overall.
+It can be difficult to figure out which card is the “best” overall with all of the options out there.
 The important thing to remember is that each credit card is tailored to offer a specific set of benefits.

 Choosing the right card takes time and consideration.
 Think about what you want to get from your card.
 It could be cash back to put toward your statement balances.
 Or maybe you want to earn miles and save money on your next vacation.
 Whatever your goal is, you should focus on credit cards that can help you get there.

-Another thing to keep in mind is that some credit card companies have partnerships with companies and stores that could help you benefit even further.
+Another thing to remember is that some credit card companies have partnerships with companies and stores that could help you benefit even further.
 For example, if you know that you usually use a specific airline, you might want to look for a credit card that offers bonus miles for that airline.